LegoTypes/ha-synthetic-sensors/docs/Dev/state_and_entity_design_guide.md

 - **Behavior**: `state` resolves to the backing entity's current state value
 - **Evaluation**: The backing entity's state is fetched and used in the formula
-- **None Value Handling**: If the backing entity value is None, it is treated as `STATE_UNKNOWN` to allow for integration initialization
+- **None Value Handling**: If the backing entity value is None, it can be handled by alternate state handlers to allow for integration initialization
 - **Error Handling**: If the backing entity is not registered or the registration contains no entries, `BackingEntityResolutionError` is raised